Code-Institute-Solutions/churnometer/README.md

 	* State Business Requirements

 ### Page 2: Customer Base Churn Study
+* Before the analysis, we just know we want this page to answer business requirement 1, but we couldn't know in advance which plots would be displayed there.
+* After data analysis, we agreed with stakeholders that the page wil:
-* It will answer business requirement 1
+	* State business requirement 1
+	* Checkbox: data inspection on customer base (display amount of rows and columns in the data and the first 10 rows)
+	* Display most correlated variables to churn and the conclusions
+	* Checkbox: Individual plots showing the churn levels for each correlated variable
+	* Checkbox: Parallel plot using Churn and correlated variables

 ### Page 3: Prospect Churnometer
+* State business requirement 2
+* Set of widgets inputs, which relates to the prospect profile.
+Each set of inputs is related to a given ML task to predict prospect Churn, Tenure and Cluster.
-* User Interface with prospect inputs and predictions indicating if the prospect will churn or not, if so, when, to which cluster the prospect belongs, and an indication on which cluster the prospect belong to.
+* "Run predictive analysis" button, that serves the prospect data to our ML pipelines, and predicts if the prospect will churn or not, if so, when.
+It also shows to which cluster the prospect belongs and the cluster's profile.
+For the churn and tenure predictions, the page will inform the associated probability for churning and for tenure level.
-* In addition, present cluster profile; so the person serving the prospect can suggest an offer that will bring the prospect to a non-churnable customer.

 ### Page 4: Project Hypothesis and Validation
 * For each project hypothesis, describe the conclusion and how you validated it.

 ### Page 5: Predict Churn
+* Considerations and conclusions after the pipeline is trained
 * Present ML pipeline steps
 * Feature importance
 * Pipeline performance

 ### Page 6: Predict Tenure
+* Considerations and conclusions after the pipeline is trained
 * Present ML pipeline steps
 * Feature importance
 * Pipeline performance

 ### Page 7: Cluster Analysis
+* Considerations and conclusions after the pipeline is trained
 * Present ML pipeline steps
-* Silhouette score
+* Silhouette plot
 * Clusters distribution across Churn levels
 * Relative Percentage (%) of Churn in each cluster
 * Most important features to define a cluster